07: Stans to Sachseln

 The chapel of St Ulrich, like a jewel forgotten by time, stands proudly in the valley, guarding the secrets of history.
 According to legend, the Romanesque chapel of the 12th century was erected where St Ulrich is said to have made a spring gush forth to quench his thirst.
 The frescoes depicting the Old Testament and the Last Judgment are faded but remarkable.

-A steep trail, drawn with the precision of an artist, invites us to delve into the heart of the valley, where the whispers of the Grosse Melchaa sound like a call to adventure.
+A steep trail, drawn with the precision of an artist, invites you to delve into the heart of the valley, where the whispers of the Grosse Melchaa sound like a call to adventure.
 Each step resonates as a challenge to the wild nature, each moment revealing the raw beauty of existence.

 And suddenly, the majestic Grosse Melchaa River appears, a tumultuous waterway with silver reflections.
 Its turbulent waters murmur the secrets of the mountain, silent witnesses to the grandeur of nature.